 No new spike after 12 months

-Cool treatment in autumn
+Cool treatment

 Amazon Orchid care essentials – UK picks